gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Sometimes it is useful for build logic to query certain details of a Java installation or the current JVM.
 For example, you may want to compile or run tests using a particular Java version or JVM implementation, and would like to add some validation that the build is actually using this Java version.
-Or you may want to run Gradle on a particular Java version while compiling and testing using a different Java version, and would like to locate the Java compiler and Java commands for the target Java version.
+Or you may wish to look up tools or commands included with a particular version of Java.

 In this release, there is a new `JavaInstallationRegistry` API to help write such build logic.
 This API allows you to query details about the current JVM or a particular Java installation.